Stickney, Illinois: Government

 Stickney is in Illinois's 3rd congressional district.

 Education

 Stickney has two public elementary schools, Home School and Edison School, part of Lyons Elementary School District 103, both serving grades K-5.
 Students then attend George Washington Middle School in Lyons for grades 6–8.

-Residents are zoned Morton West High School in Berwyn for grades 9-12 as all residents are west of Ridgeland Avenue.
+Residents are zoned Morton West High School in Berwyn for grades 9–12 as all residents are west of Ridgeland Avenue.

 The village had previously hosted Haley School which was built in 1923 and demolished in 1987; its land later being converted into Haley Park in 1989, and MacArthur School (41st and Cuyler) which was closed and later demolished.
 St Pius X Church had an elementary school which was closed in the 90s.

+Transportation

+Bus service in the village is provided by CTA and Pace.